NurAabideen/LandUnitConverter/README.md

 This repository contains two versions of a Unit Converter App that provides a simple interface for converting between various traditional measurement units.
 The first version (`app.py`) is a desktop application built using Tkinter, while the second version (`app-flux.py`) is a web application built using Flask.

+## Special Notes

+### Land Measurement Units in Bangladesh

+This application is designed to handle traditional land measurement units used in Bangladesh.
+These units are specific to land area calculations and are commonly used in various contexts within the country.
+After an extensive search, it was challenging to find a reliable tool that could convert between these units.

+To provide accurate conversions, this app utilizes conversion data sourced from the [Ministry of Land, Bangladesh](https://minland.gov.bd/site/page/4e44d7ef-2c36-4483-aa4e-77b294de729c/Land-Measurement-Unit).
+The data is used to ensure the app offers correct and reliable conversions between these traditional units.

 ## Features

 - **Unit Conversion**: Convert values between traditional units using predefined conversion data.